-At the start of the American Revolution, he lived on an 1,160-acre plantation on Gwynn's Island in Gloucester County.
+At the start of the American Revolution, he had returned and was living on an 1,160-acre plantation on Gwynn's Island.
+At that time, it was part of Gloucester County.
 He was a Royalist, rejecting the option of rebelling against King George III.

 Thomas Jefferson sketched the location of John Randolph Grymes's plantation on Gwynn's Island in 1776